mcheo/nap-dos-demo/README.md

 # nap-dos-demo

 ## Introduction
 At the time of this writing, NGINX App Protect DoS (NAP DoS) is still in beta version.
-You may sign up for free trial at https://f5beta.centercode.com/welcome/, you will receive instruction to download binaries and instructions to get started.
+You may sign up for free trial at https://f5beta.centercode.com/welcome/, you will receive instructions to download the binaries and set it up.

-The purpose of this repo is to provide an easy setup to learn and demonstrate NAP DoS.
+The purpose of this repo is to provide an easy setup for learning and demonstrating NAP DoS.

-I have clone the NAP DoS dashboard from https://github.com/f5devcentral/nap-dos-elk-dashboards into this repo for ease of setup.
+I have cloned the NAP DoS dashboard from https://github.com/f5devcentral/nap-dos-elk-dashboards into this repo for ease of setup.

 ## Setup
 0. Build NAP DoS Docker image</br>
-Follow the instruction in the beta program to build a local image app-protect-dos image.
+Follow the instruction in the beta program to build a local docker container app-protect-dos image.

 1. Clone the repo
 ```